 1½ fresh Italian parsley leaves

-Fresh oregano leaves, finely chopped (or ½ t dried) – I used 3 large sprigs of thyme instead.
+Fresh oregano leaves, finely chopped (or ½ dried) – I used 3 large thyme sprigs instead.
 I also use an immersion blender to blend everything.

 Vegan Empanada Recipe with mushrooms filling

-Also, in the north of Argentina, Tucuman's empanadas use pork's fat to make the dough.
+Also, in the north of Argentina, Tucuman's empanadas use pork fat to make the dough.
 Being plant-based, we limit our consumption of animal fats.

 We have tried them before, but in my opinion, there is nothing to miss from porcine fat; also, they are obviously, less healthy than vegan recipes.